royc0003/onepairv2/README.md

 # onepairv2
 A “LIVE” discount matching application using Android Studio enabling users to view list of available categorized one-for-one discounts.
-Users can post and match with someone to enjoy discount.
+Users can post and match with someone to enjoy discount.\
+Note: **Live Demo Video** is embedded at the bottom of the README.md

 ## Objective
 - Allow users to see available one-for-one deals